VainF/Torch-Pruning/examples/LLMs/readme.md

 # Pruning Large Language Models

-This example provides a minimal example of pruning large language models with magnitude-based pruning.
+This example provides a minimal example of pruning large language models with a magnitude-based importance score.
 We use the `transformers` library to load the model and the `datasets` library to evaluate the Perplexity with `Wikitext2`. **For more comprehensive examples of Gradient-based pruning or finetuning, please refer to [LLM-Pruner](https://github.com/horseee/LLM-Pruner)**.

 This script has been tested with the following models: